-Real Madrid v Union Berlin
+Bellingham strikes injury-time Real Madrid winner

 Post update

-Luka Modric (Real Madrid) wins a free kick in the attacking half.
+Frederik Rønnow (1.
+FC Union Berlin) wins a free kick in the defensive half.

 Post update